 The discounting method works differently.
 First, you project the income stream of your business for a period of time in the future, which is usually measured in years.
 Next, determine the rate of discount that reflects the risk of generating the income on time.

-Lastly, figure out the worth of the business at the end of projection period.
+Lastly, figure out the worth of the business at the end of the projection period.
 This is also known as the terminal or residual value of a business.
 The discounting calculation reveals what the business is worth today.

 Business valuation and risk